Published : 11/14/2017 14:16:31

 Hot or Cold Water?

 Cold water high pressure cleaners will do a good job on mud and other everyday dirt, but where there is grease or oil, then hot water is a far better option.
 You wouldn’t get a very good result washing greasy plates in cold water, and pressure washers are the same.
 Hot water has the ability to cut through oil more effectively.
 Many models also have an optional detergent facility – these are available on both hot and cold machines; there are different systems of detergent delivery too!
 Some people refer to hot pressure washers as “Steam Cleaners”.
 Some pressure washers have the facility to deliver water that is so hot that it produces steam.
 Recent developments with dry steam cleaners have caused some confusion.
 The two machines are different.
-A steam generator works by heating water to a temperature that will turn water to vapour, which has the power to sterilise, whereas a hot water high pressure cleaner delivers very hot water.
+A steam generator works by heating water to a temperature that will turn water to vapour, which has the power to sterilise, whereas a hot water high pressure cleaner creates extremely hot water (up to around 150 degrees) that turns to steam when it comes out of the nozzle (when the atmosphere is 1 bar).

 What Type of Power?